cs7org/Emulation-Demonstrator/README.md

 ## Extended Setup (Emulator + Real Network Paths)
 ![Extended Setup Schematic](assets/extended_setup.png "Extended Setup Schematic")

-This setup extends the simple setup and allows integrating real network paths.
+This setup extends the routed setup and allows integrating real network paths.
 In this case, both network interfaces of the Raspberry Pi will be used in VLAN trunk mode.
 Basically, the Raspberry Pi virtually connects the public IP, the Internet, to the right computer and the selected real path (e.g., a satellite modem) to the left computer.
 Traffic is routed from the left computer to the public IP via the real path gateway and the Internet, and is ultimately received by the right computer.